Chall2020/CASM/README.md

     outc                        - Output the ASCII character stored in EDX (eg: 0x48 = "H")

-    end                         - Ends the process it is in.
+    ret                         - Ends the process it is in.

     cmp <arg_1> <arg_2>         - Sets the flag according to the equality of arg_1 and arg_2